Virtual wards

 Ensure you have a contract with the supplier

 The NHS terms and conditions is a suitable option with a linked data processing agreement to define the processing allowed.
 The data processing agreement may be included as a schedule of the contract, or it may be a standalone document, which is referenced within the contract.
-A template data processing agreement can be used.
+A template data sharing and processing agreement can be used.

 Check the end user licence agreement (EULA) or terms and conditions